ABridoux/scout/README.md

 ## Why?

-With the Foundation libraries to encode/decode Json and Plist, one could ask: why would someone need **Scout**?
+With the Foundation libraries to encode/decode Json and Plist, one could ask: why would someone need Scout?
 Simple answer: there are still cases where you do not know the data format.
 Sometimes, you will just want to read a single value from a Plist file, and you do not want to create the the `struct` to decode this file.
 Or you simply cannot know the data format at build time.

 ## Context
 I have been working with many Mac admins recently, and many had to deal with Json, Plist and Xml data.
 While some where using a format-specific library like [jq](https://stedolan.github.io/jq/) to parse Json, others where using **awk**.
 Each approach is valid, though it comes with some compromises.